bitlap/rolls/docs/validate_ident_prefix.md

 The above code will provide compiler error:
 ```
-The parameter name of the primary constructor does not startsWith star in StarDictInput
+parameter names of the primary constructor don't startsWith star in StarDictInput
 Expected: starDictFunction
 Actual: dictFunction

   final case class StarDictInput(
 ```

-> Because dictFunction does not startsWith star
+> Because dictFunction does not startsWith `star`